-We have financed our operating and capital expenditures since inception principally through the sale of equity securities, commercialization of Rituxan, license fees, contract revenues, lease financing transactions, debt financing transactions and interest income.
-We expect to finance our current and planned operating requirements principally through cash on hand, anticipated funds from our copromotion arrangement with Genentech and with funds from existing collaborative agreements and contracts which we believe will be sufficient to meet our operating requirements for the foreseeable future.
+We have financed our operating and capital expenditures since inception principally through sales of equity securities, profits from our copromotion arrangement with Genentech related to the sales of Rituxan, license fees, contract revenues, lease financing transactions, debt financing transactions and interest income.
+We expect to finance our current and planned operating requirements principally through cash on hand, anticipated funds from our copromotion arrangement with Genentech and with funds from existing collaborative agreements and contracts.
+We believe that these funds will be sufficient to meet our operating requirements for the foreseeable future.
 Existing collaborative research agreements and contracts, however, could be canceled by the contracting parties.
 In addition, we may, from time to time seek additional funding through a combination of new collaborative agreements, strategic alliances and additional equity and debt financings or from other sources.
-There can be no assurance that additional funds will be obtained through these sources on acceptable terms, if at all.
-Should we not enter into any such arrangements, we anticipate our cash, cash equivalents and securities available-for-sale, together with the existing agreements and contracts and cash generated from our copromotion arrangement with Genentech, will be sufficient to finance our currently anticipated needs for operating and capital expenditures for the foreseeable future.
+Additional funds may not be obtainable through these sources on acceptable terms.
 If adequate funds are not available from the copromotion arrangement, operations or additional sources of financing, our business could be harmed.
 Our working capital and capital requirements will depend upon numerous factors, including:

-the continued commercial success of Rituxan; the progress of our preclinical and clinical testing; fluctuating or increasing manufacturing requirements and research and development programs; timing and expense of obtaining regulatory approvals; levels of resources that we devote to the development of manufacturing, sales and marketing capabilities, including resources devoted to the potential commercial launch of ZEVALIN; technological advances; status of competitors; and our ability to establish collaborative arrangements with other organizations.
+the continued commercial success of Rituxan; financing alternatives available for the construction of our large-scale manufacturing facility; the progress of our preclinical and clinical testing; fluctuating or increasing manufacturing requirements and research and development programs; timing and expense of obtaining regulatory approvals; levels of resources that we devote to the development of manufacturing, sales and marketing capabilities, including resources devoted to the potential commercial launch of ZEVALIN; technological advances; status of competitors; and our ability to establish collaborative arrangements with other organizations.